scrutinizer-ci/scrutinizer/doc/tools/javascript/jshint/index.rst

     --- http://www.jshint.com/

-.. include :: jshint_configuration.rst
+.. include :: js_hint_configuration.rst

 This basic configuration will execute JSHint on all files that end with ``.js`` in your project.

-.. include :: jshint_configuration_reference.rst
+.. include :: js_hint_configuration_reference.rst